This easy-peasy, no-bake date square recipe is simply put, delicious!

 What's to love about this recipe

-- No need to switch the oven on, it's all made on the stove top.
+- No need to switch the oven on, it's all made on the stovetop.

 - Dangerously moreish!
 To be enjoyed with a cup of coffee.

-- Perfect dessert on-the-go, to stock the cookie tins for the holidays, to take on picnics or as a lunch box treat.
+- Perfect dessert on the go, to stock the cookie tins for the holidays, to take on picnics or as a lunch box treat.

 - These delicious date squares make lovely gifts when packaged in pretty boxes or cellophane wrap.